AI

 • Support differences create hidden risk - Proprietary platforms offer 99.9% uptime SLAs and 24/7 support while open source leaves you responsible for everything

-• Most AI projects already fail - With 95% of enterprise AI implementations falling short, adding operational complexity rarely helps
+• Most AI projects already fail to scale - With only 7% of organizations having fully scaled AI, adding operational complexity rarely helps

 • Company size determines viability - Open source works when you can amortize infrastructure costs across multiple high-volume applications, not for exploratory pilots